Bed Sores

 Do not allow wrinkles or crumbs to enter the bed as these can irritate the skin.

-Ingest healthy oils such as Omega 3,6,9 for healthy skin.
+Ingest healthy oils such as Omega 3,6,9, Coconut oil, or Organic Flax oil for healthy skin.
 Otherwise the skin becomes dry and more prone to cracking.

 Never allow the patient to sit or lay in any moisture for any length of time.